zenwork/web-component-examples/simple/README.md

 This implementation uses X-Tag 1.5 (2.0 is in beta and not full featured and seemingly stalled)

+* not working well.
+* Shadow implementation only works in chrome
+* player 1 name not getting updated.

 ### WC Tester
 Web component implementation that provides a visual logging facility.
 It provides an event-based interface to log information.
 It is there as an example of inter-component communication but also as a nice way to see debug info on the screen.